code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

 * Spring Boot 1.5
 * Maven 3.5

-The setup of the sample is based on a previous [Spring WS tutorial]({{ site.url }}/2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.
+The setup of the sample is based on a previous [Spring WS tutorial]({{ site.url }}/spring-ws-soap-web-service-consumer-provider-wsdl-example.html) in which we have swapped out the basic <var>helloworld.wsdl</var> for a more generic <var>ticketagent.wsdl</var> from the [W3C WSDL 1.1 specification](https://www.w3.org/TR/wsdl11elementidentifiers/#Iri-ref-ex){:target="_blank"}.

+There are two implementations of the `WebServiceMessageSender` interface for sending messages via HTTP.
+The default implementation is the `HttpUrlConnectionMessageSender`, which uses the facilities provided by Java itself.
+The alternative is the `HttpComponentsMessageSender`, which uses the [Apache HttpComponents HttpClient](https://hc.apache.org/httpcomponents-client-ga){:target="_blank"}.

+We will use the `HttpComponentsMessageSender` implementation in below example as it contains more advanced and easy-to-use functionality.
+On GitHub however we have also added a [basic authentication example that uses the HttpUrlConnectionMessageSender implementation](https://github.com/code-not-found/spring-ws/tree/master/spring-ws-basic-authentication) in case a dependency on the `HttpClient` is not desired.

-There are two additional dependencies that we need to add to the Maven POM file in order for this example to work.
+In order to use the `HttpComponentsMessageSender` implementation, we need to add the Apache `httpclient` dependency to the Maven POM file.

-The first one is `spring-boot-starter-security` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters){:target="_blank"} dependency which will be used for the server setup.
-The second one is the Apache `httpclient` dependency that we need for the client setup part.
+In addition we will need the `spring-boot-starter-security` [Spring Boot starter](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} dependency for the server setup.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>